IDBI Bank shares recover partly after falling 3.5% on report of Rs 772-crore fraud; 7 key facts

 Shares of the Mumbai-based IDBI Bank recovered partly in the mid-morning trades on Wednesday after tumbling 3.5% on Rs 772 crore fraud in the PSU Bank involving the illegal issuance of loans from five branches in Andhra Pradesh and Telangana.
 IDBI Bank has been defrauded of Rs 772 crore by alleged industrialists who stood as common guarantor for these loans.
 The stock of IDBI Bank tanked as much as 3.48% to a day’s bottom of Rs 73.6 on NSE on Wednesday.
 Shares of IDBI Bank were the worst losers among the benchmark Nifty PSU Bank index on Wednesday after opening 1.7% down at Rs 74.95 on NSE.
+A heavy trading volume was witnessed in the shares of IDBI Bank, as at 1:47 pm, more than 3.5 crore shares exchanged hands on both NSE and BSE with about 2.88 on NSE alone.

 Here are the details about Rs 772 crore fraud at IDBI Bank